 PHOTO 5 above: Part of the peat plateau in 1968.
 No melting around the edge can be seen, as was also noted in photo 4 -green arrow.
 Melting can be seen in the collapsed areas in the centre (see also more detailed image below), but melting rates are quite slow.

-PHOTO 6 above: A detail of the above photo 5- red outlined area.
+PHOTO 6: A detail of the above photo 5- red outlined area.
 Active melting areas are identified by blue arrows.
 Some indications of surface water can be seen there.

 PHOTO 7: 1984 Satellite Image.
 This Google Earth image shows a significant amount of change from the 1968 photos.
 Melting around the peat plateau edge is prominent.
 The small palsas B and C have disappeared.